Brown bullfinch

 The brown bullfinch (Pyrrhula nipalensis) is a species of bird in the true finch family, Fringillidae.
 It is found in Bhutan, China, India, Malaysia, Myanmar, Nepal, Pakistan, Taiwan, and Vietnam.
-Its natural habitats are temperate forest and subtropical or tropical moist montane forest.
+Its natural habitats are temperate forests and subtropical or tropical moist montane forests.

 The brown bullfinch is a relatively small 16.5 cm bird with a grayish head, nape, and breast.
 Its diet consists of nuts and native conifers.
 In Bhutan or Vietnam, it may be seen in a pair or a group.
 Little is known about this species.

-Taxonomy

-The taxonomy was described in 2001 by Arnaiz-Villena et al. All birds of genus Pyrrhula have a common ancestor: Pinicola enucleator.